n1be/pidp11/README.md

 See obsolescence.wix.com/obsolescence/pidp11

 **Important: I'm struggling with github's handling of large (largish) binary images.
 So, do everything as per below.
-Then, download the contents of the bootscripts directory from this Google Drive file: https://drive.google.com/open?id=1SuBurN3uk6VqRGAmvjwREUWHuFMQLZPM (Apologies)**
+Then, download the contents of the bootscripts directory (OS disk images and boot scripts) from this Google Drive file: https://drive.google.com/open?id=1SuBurN3uk6VqRGAmvjwREUWHuFMQLZPM (Apologies)**

 **Note**
-- that this is a very early version of the software for beta testers of the kit
+- expect updates of the pidp-11 software in the coming months
-- that you do not need to have the PiDP-11 hardware, it'll run fine without.
+- you do not need to have the PiDP-11 hardware, it'll run fine without.
 Just no lights and switches.

 **Install instructions:**